-Notes 2018: LR amended to expand the contents of a Pre-Trial Statement.
-Experts' direct testimony to be via declaration.
-Exhibits will be presented electronically, except for pro se litigants.
-The Pre-Trial Statement must conform to Local Form No. 7016-1 Joint Pre-Trial Statement available on the Court's website.
+Notes 2018: LR amended to expand the contents of a Pre-Trial Statement and to require that it conform to Local Form No. 7016-1 Joint Pre-Trial Statement available on the Court's website.

 Rule 7037-1.
 Discovery Disputes in Adversary Proceedings - Request for Informal Conference